-ON THIS PAGE: You will find information about how many children and teens are diagnosed with this type of cancer each year.
-You will also learn some general information on surviving the disease.
-Remember, survival rates depend on several factors.
-To see other pages, use the menu.
+ON THIS PAGE: You will find information about the estimated number of children and teens who will be diagnosed with Ewing sarcoma each year.
+You will also read general information on surviving the disease.
+Remember, survival rates depend on several factors, and no 2 people with a tumor are the same.
+Use the menu to see other pages.

 The next section in this guide is Medical Illustrations.
-It offers drawings of body parts often affected by this disease.
-Or, use the menu to choose another section to continue reading this guide.
+It offers drawings of the major bones in the body.
+Use the menu to choose a different section to read in this guide.